Installing ScriptX on client PCs

 Client-side deployment within Internet Explorer (x86 32-Bit Edition)

-The ScriptX binaries can either be installed remotely via smsx.cab, or pre-installed locally via ScriptX.msi.
-Both of these digitally signed packages can be found in the freely-available Developer Resource kit with both packages updated upon each new version release.
+The ScriptX.Add‑on binaries can either be installed remotely via smsx.cab, or pre-installed locally via ScriptX.msi.
+Both of these digitally signed packages can be found on the Developer Downloads page, with both packages updated upon each new version release.

 Follow these guidelines: